vizhub-core/vizhub-legacy/README.md

 - **Internationalization** - The interface should be in your local language, for the global VizHub audience.
 - **Accessibility** - The UI should be accessible, fully navigable by keyboard and screen reader.

-## Archive
+## Prototypes

-This repository houses an archive of old code as a reference to draw from for VizHub 3 development.
+This repository houses an archive of prototypes as a reference to draw from for VizHub 3 development.

- * [archive/open-core-first-attempt](https://github.com/vizhub-open-core/vizhub/tree/main/archive/open-core-first-attempt) - An attempt at a modular architecture.
+ * [prototypes/open-core-first-attempt](https://github.com/vizhub-open-core/vizhub/tree/main/prototypes/open-core-first-attempt) - An attempt at a modular architecture.
 Notable features here include: Server rendering, Proper ShareDB hydration, and Markdown rendering in a Web worker
- * [archive/vizhub-v3-false-start](https://github.com/vizhub-open-core/vizhub/tree/main/archive/vizhub-v3-false-start) - An earlier false start at a VizHub rewrite.
+ * [prototypes/vizhub-v3-false-start](https://github.com/vizhub-open-core/vizhub/tree/main/prototypes/vizhub-v3-false-start) - An earlier false start at a VizHub rewrite.
 Notable features here include: Working PWA setup, new viz preview design, new home page design.
- * [archive/vizhub-v2-false-start](https://github.com/vizhub-open-core/vizhub/tree/main/archive/vizhub-v2-false-start) - An ancient effort.
+ * [prototypes/vizhub-v2-false-start](https://github.com/vizhub-open-core/vizhub/tree/main/prototypes/vizhub-v2-false-start) - An ancient effort.
 Notable features here include: CodeMirror 6 integration, dynamic code editor theming, fonts with ligatures.

 ## Get Involved
 Does this project pique your interest?
 Please let me know!
 Feel free to [open an issue](https://github.com/vizhub-open-core/vizhub-ui/issues) or [give me a shout on Twitter](https://twitter.com/currankelleher).